sxtxixtxcxh/resume/README.md

 Build Your Own
 --------------

-You'll need to install Haml, Compass, JSMin, and nanoc gems.
+You'll need to install Haml, Compass, JSMin, Maruku, and nanoc gems.

+All the resume data is inside the config.yaml file.

+The summary and bio fields are all post processed with Maruku, an implementation of Markdown.

 Licenses